Model selection for density estimation with L2-loss

 A benchmark for model selection in general is the particular (simpler) situation of model selection for the so-called {\em white noise framework} in which we observe a Gaussian process $\bm{X}=\{X_z,z\in[0,1]\}$ with $X_z=\int_0^zs(x)\,dx+\sigma W_z$, where $s$ is an unknown element of $\Bbb{L}_2( [0,1],dx)$, $\sigma>0$ a known parameter and $W_z$ a Wiener process.
 For such a problem, an analogue of Theorem~\ref{T-sevmodel} has been proved in Birg\'e (2006a), namely \begin{theorem}\lab{T-Whitenoise} Let $\bm{X}$ be the Gaussian process given by

 where $s$ is an unknown element of $\Bbb{L}_2( [0,1],dx)$ to be estimated and $W_z$ a Wiener process.
 Let $\{\overline{S}_m,m\in{\cal M}\}$ be a countable collection of models in $\Bbb{L}_2(\mu)$ with metric dimensions bounded respectively by $\overline{D}_m\ge1/2$.
 Let $\{\Delta_m,m\in{\cal M}\}$ be a family of weights which satisfy (\ref{Eq-S8}).
-There exists an estimator $\tilde{s}(\bm{X})$ such that, whatever $s\in\Bbb{L}_2( [0,1],dx)$,
+There exists an estimator $\widetilde{s}(\bm{X})$ such that, whatever $s\in\Bbb{L}_2( [0,1],dx)$,

 \end{theorem} Comparing this bound with (\ref{Eq-RB5}) shows that, when $s\in\overline{\Bbb{L}}_\infty(\mu)$, we get a similar risk bound for estimating the density $s$ from n i.i.d.\ random variables, apart from an additional factor depending on $\|s\|_\infty$.
 Similar analogies are valid with bounds obtained for estimating densities with squared Hellinger loss or for estimating the intensity of a Poisson process as shown in Birg\'e (2006a and 2007).
-Therefore, all the many examples that have been treated in these papers could be transferred to the case of density estimation with $\Bbb{L}_2$-loss with minor modifications due to the appearence of $\|s\|_\infty$ in the bounds.
+Therefore, all the many examples that have been treated in these papers as well as those in Baraud and Birg\'e (2011) could be transferred to the case of density estimation with $\Bbb{L}_2$-loss with minor modifications due to the appearence of $\|s\|_\infty$ in the bounds.
 We leave all these translations as exercices for the concerned reader.